The thermal SZ tomography: Abstract

 \section{Abstract}

 The thermal Sunyaev-Zel'dovich (tSZ) effect directly measures the thermal pressure of free electrons integrated along the line of sight and thus contains valuable information on the thermal history of the universe.
 However, the redshift information is entangled in the projection along the line of sight.
 This projection effect severely degrades the power of the tSZ effect to reconstruct the thermal history.
-However, this otherwise lost redshift information can be recovered by the SZ tomography technique, namely by cross correlating the tSZ effect with galaxies of known redshifts, or alternatively with dark matter distribution reconstructed from lensing tomography.
-For this purpose, we investigate in detail the 3D distribution of the gas thermal pressure and its relation with the matter distribution.
-We compare our adiabatic hydrodynamic simulation with the one including radiative cooling and star formation with supernova (SN) feedback.
-We confirm that these additional processes of gastrophysics suppress the pressure power spectrum and thus the SZ angular power spectrum significantly.
-On the other hand, they only affect the 3D pressure-matter correlation coefficient $r(k)$ at $\sim 1-2\%$ level.
-Since $r(k)$ is a key input in the SZ tomography, this finding makes the tSZ tomography robust against uncertainties in the understanding of cooling and SN feedback.
+We investigate the tSZ tomography technique to recover this otherwise lost redshift information by cross correlating the tSZ effect with galaxies of known redshifts, or alternatively with matter distribution reconstructed from weak lensing tomography.
+We investigate in detail the 3D distribution of the gas thermal pressure and its relation with the matter distribution, through our adiabatic hydrodynamic simulation and the one with additional gastrophysics including radiative cooling, star formation and supernova feedback.
+(1) We find a strong correlation between the gas pressure and matter distribution, with a typical cross correlation coefficient $r\ga 0.7$ at $k\la 3h/$Mpc and $z<2$.
+This tight correlation will enable robust cross correlation measurement between SZ surveys such as Planck, ACT and SPT and lensing surveys such as DES and LSST, at $\ga 20$-$100 \sigma$ level.
+(2) We propose a tomography technique to convert the measured cross correlation into the contribution from gas in each redshift bin to the tSZ power spectrum.
+Uncertainties in gastrophysics may affect the reconstruction at $\sim 2\%$ level, due to the $\sim1\%$ impact of gastrophysics on $r$, found in our simulations.
+However, we find that the same gastrophysics affects the tSZ power spectrum at $\sim 40\%$ level, so it is robust to infer the gastrophysics from the reconstructed redshift resolved contribution.

 \keywords{cosmic microwave background - large-scale structure of universe - galaxies: clusters: general - methods: numerical}